Users

 5. Keep it human

-Those that participate should do their best to help others with cybersecurity concerns, thereby helping change culture and behaviour.
+Those who participate should do their best to help others with cybersecurity concerns, thereby helping change culture and behaviour.
 Avoid treating people like cogs in a machine.

 6. Monitor vigilance

-Use phishing simulation programs (such as the one included in our Security Awareness Training offering) to send phony emails to unsuspecting employees and see if any links are clicked.
-This provides an excellent benchmark for how your business is performing.
+Use phishing simulation programs (such as the one included in our Security Awareness Training offering) to send phony emails to unsuspecting employees, and see if any links are clicked.
+This provides an excellent benchmark for how your human firewall is performing.

 7. Always be evolving

 The human firewall should be on constant alert for new threats, reporting any suspicious activity.
-As their tactics change, so must the team incorporate new best practices into their system.
+As attack tactics change, your team must be prepared to incorporate new best practices into the business.

 We can help: